 Examples of brand characters in facebook brand images, from Taggs’ web application.

-Our research led to a few key takeaways that will help you hone your visual content marketing strategy for Facebook, especially if you’re using brand characters.
+Our research led to a few key takeaways that will help you hone your visual content digital marketing strategy for Facebook, especially if you’re using brand characters.

 Don’t assume that brand characters (or any other branding element) positively impact Facebook engagement.
 Take time to consider the key assumptions underlying your content strategy and make it a habit to test your assumptions.